 However, if you are currently registered with the state home education program (via your local school board), you MUST send them a notice of termination.
 This is required of any child registered with the state home education program regardless if you choose to enroll the child in a public school, a private school, or transfer your home education program to another county.
 The only thing required by law is the child’s name, address and the parents signature on the letter stating that you are ending your “state home education program“.
 You can tell them where you plan to enroll, or if you are moving out of state, but it is not required by law.

-No. You as the parent decide what grade level to teach and how you will promote.
+No. You as the parent decide what grade level to teach and how you will be promoted.
 Some homeschoolers do not use grade levels or promotions.

 What happens if I decide to enroll my child back into public school?

-In some Florida districts it is easy to enroll in extra-curricular activities.
-Some middle schools also allow this.
-However, each school, and school district has been known to set policy.
+In some districts it is easy to enroll in extra-curricular activities.
 The best thing to do is ask your assigned school or district about the procedures.
-It has been argued that the Florida statutes allow all students in private schools or those registered with the state’s home education program to participate.